 Cost reconciliation.
 Within 25 business days of submittal of the Facilities Study Report, the Interconnecting Utility shall provide to the Interconnection Requester an invoice that includes a breakdown of the actual cost to perform the Facilities Study.
 The Interconnection Requester must pay the full cost of the Facilities Study.
 The Interconnecting Utility shall base all study fees on actual costs, which include, but are not limited to, salaries, overheads, and out-of-pocket costs including costs billed by other entities for new studies or portions thereof which the Interconnecting Utility does not itself perform [see 5.511(G)].
 If the cost of the Facilities Study exceeds the deposit, the Interconnection Requester must pay the invoiced amount (cost of the Facilities Study minus the deposit), without interest, within 35 business days of receipt of the invoice or resolution of any dispute.
 If the deposit exceeds the cost of the Facilities Study, the Interconnecting Utility shall refund such excess, without interest, within 35 business days of submittal of the Facilities Study Report.

 Costs of Facilities and Cost Responsibility.
-Where additional facilities, Interconnection Facilities, or System Upgrades are required to permit the interconnection of a Generation Resource, the Interconnection Requester shall bear the entire cost of such facilities.
-Within 30 days of final collection of all material, labor, contractor, permitting, and other costs incurred by the Interconnecting Utility in construction, testing, and commissioning of the Interconnection Facilities and System Upgrades, the Interconnecting Utility shall provide the Interconnection Requester with an invoice.
-The Interconnection Requester must pay all such costs that exceed the deposit within 30 business days of receipt of the invoice or resolution of any dispute.
-If the deposit exceeds the invoiced costs, the Interconnecting Utility shall return such excess, without interest, within 30 business days of receipt of the invoice or resolution of any dispute.
+Where additional facilities, Interconnection Facilities, or System Upgrades are required to permit the interconnection of a Generation Resource, the Interconnecting Utility shall provide a detailed good-faith estimate of the costs, and the Interconnection Requester shall pay the full amount of the estimate or, if such costs are covered by an Interconnection, Line Extension or other tariff, said charges shall be billed and paid pursuant to the tariff.

 Grouping of Facilities.
 An Interconnecting Utility may propose to group facilities required for more than one Interconnection Requester in order to minimize facilities' costs through economies of scale, but any Interconnection Requester may require the installation of facilities required for its own Generation Resource if it is willing to pay the costs of those facilities.

-(H) Notification Prior to Exceeding Cost Estimate.
-For any study for which these Rules require the Interconnection Requester to bear costs, the Interconnecting Utility shall, prior to exceeding a previously-provided cost estimate, promptly notify the Interconnection Requester if study costs are likely to exceed the previously-provided estimate and shall provide the Requester with a revised total estimated cost for the study.
-The Interconnecting Utility shall proceed with completing the study unless and until requested to cease processing the Application by the Interconnection Requester, in which case the Requester shall be responsible for all study costs incurred to date and the Application shall be deemed withdrawn.

-(I) Pursuant to 5.507(E)(6)(d), 5.507(F)(4)(d), and 5.507(G)(4), for those portions, if any, of the study fees for the Feasibility, System Impact, and Facilities Studies which the Interconnecting Utility bills to the Interconnection Requester and for which the Interconnecting Utility could also recover in its rates, the Interconnecting Utility shall book this income separately.

 5.511 Terms Applicable to All Interconnection Applications

+The Interconnection Requester is responsible for meeting all applicable codes and standards of Section 5.514 or interconnection is accomplished by a certified equipment package under Section 5.513.